Virtual Career Expo FAQ's

 You will need to register for either individual sessions or group sessions that take place during the expo event from 4:00 - 7:00pm.
 Please know if you have not pre-registered for any employer sessions, opportunities may be limited to meet with employers individually or in groups the day of the event.
 You should make arrangements to meet with any employer that aligns with your industry interests and has available slots open.
 This could be only a couple or several.

 From the Virtual Career Expo page on Handshake, you can click the “Available Sessions” tab in the upper-left of the page, below the fair title and date/time.
 Locate an employer that you'd like to sign up for a session with, and look for the session information to appear below the employer name and description.
 Click on the name of the employer you wish to meet with and click on the session of your choice.
 If your availability changes you can “leave” a session but please do so at least 48 hours before your scheduled session.
-Check back on the Career Expo page on handshake to see new employers and additional sessions that can be added any day leading up to the Career Expo (Sept 10).
+Check back on the Career Expo page on handshake to see new employers and additional sessions that can be added any day leading up to the Career Expo.

 For more information on session sign ups please review: Help Article: Signing up for Sessions at a Virtual Fair

 How can I prepare for a virtual career expo?

-Attend the Virtual Career Expo Prep Event on Feb 12, from 2:00-4:00 pm or view this video to learn how to prepare and what to expect at the event.
+Attend the Virtual Career Expo Prep Event hosted a few days before the expo or view this video to learn how to prepare and what to expect at the event.
 This event will help you practice using digital tools to interact with employers, walk you through creating an elevator pitch and help you prepare employer research.
 You must register on Handshake to participate in this event.

 What information should I add on my Handshake profile?